Level 2 Diploma in Bench Joinery

 Who is it for?

-Successful completion of Level 1 Carpentry & Joinery.
-Preferably GCSE Maths and English at grade 4 or above.
+Successful completion of Level 1 Carpentry & Joinery plus GCSE Maths and English at grade 4 or above.

 What does the course involve?

-This course builds upon the successful completion of the Level 1 Carpentry & Joinery course and further develops the skills and knowledge that you have.
+This course builds upon the skills and knowledge acquired through successful completion of the Level 1 Carpentry & Joinery course.

-Our experienced teachers will help you to learn, develop and practice the skills required for employment and/or career progression in bench joinery.
-Employment opportunities include fitting interiors in shops, bars, restaurants, offices and public buildings constructed as well as stage sets for theatre, film and TV productions.
+Our experienced teachers will help you to further develop and practise the skills required for employment and/or career progression in bench joinery.
+Employment opportunities include manufacturing bespoke joinery items such as doors, windows and stairs; and may lead to opportunities in site carpentry.

 This one-year course takes place in the classrooms and workshops at our London Road Campus.